finos/tracdap/doc/index.rst

 TRAC is a universal model orchestration solution for managing the most complex, critical and highly governed workflows.

 TRAC D.A.P. is the open-source data & analytics toolkit which provides the core capabilities of TRAC.
-It is available to download and use for free under the `Apache License, Version 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_.
+It is maintained by `finTRAC Limited <https://fintrac.co.uk/>`_ in association with `FINOS <https://www.finos.org/>`_ and is available to download and use for free under the `Apache License, Version 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_.

 This documentation describes how to build models and client applications using the TRAC D.A.P. toolkit.